Ninteedo/ClickDeduce/softtest/evaluation.md

 will be created, and how many of these have effects that compromise the functionality of the program.

 If `25%` of the mutants just replace error messages, then a target of `90%` would be unrealistic.
-If all of the mutants are designed to break the functionality, then a target of `90%` would be too low.
+If all of the mutants are hand-crafted to break the functionality, then a target of `90%` would be too low.

 Since the mutation testing was automated and done by a tool I was unfamiliar with, I did not have a good idea of what a good mutation score would be.
 I also think that a lot of the mutants generated were not useful, particularly in the Scala code.

+I set a target of `80%` for the mutation score, though I am unsure how useful this is.

 There were practically no mutants that affected the evaluation and type-checking behaviour of the languages, which is the most important part of the project.